-- 14. The online register lists all the dentists and dental care professionals registered with the GDC.
-All public sanctions currently attached to a dentist or dentalcare professional's registration are displayed on their individual record, together with the relevant hearing decision, including findings that a registrant's fitness to practise is not impaired. - 15.
-Historical information about previous public restrictions placed on a registrant's registration which are no longer in force is not listed.
+14. The online register lists all the dentists and DCPs registered with the GDC.
+All public sanctions currently attached to a dentist's or DCP's registration are displayed on their individual record, together with the relevant hearing decision, including findings that a registrant's fitness to practise is not impaired.

+15. Historical information about previous public restrictions placed on a registrant's registration, which are no longer in force, is not listed.